GRADUATE POLICIES, PROCEDURES AND FORMS

 Courses designated 7000 to 7999 are graduate courses to which qualified undergraduate students are admitted for undergraduate credit with the permission of the Department Chairperson.
 Courses designated 8000 to 9999 are normally intended for graduate students only.

 Full-time graduate assistants (Master of Science and PhD) are not permitted to take other employment while holding their assistantship.
-Exceptions to this must be worked out in consultation with the Program Director and documented in writing.
+Exceptions to this must be worked out in consultation with the research advisor and Associate Dean for Graduate Studies and documented in writing.
 Students holding full tuition scholarships are cautioned against taking other employment.
 The loss of time to other employment may make it more difficult to maintain the minimum “B” average.

 Grades are recorded at the end of each semester or summer session.
 The student receives his grades on the University NOVASIS website.
 Any inaccuracy must be reported by mail to the Registrar immediately.